 Table 1.
-List of Variables (rough translation from German) Variable # type Question First of all, we have two questions regarding your general life satisfaction.
+List of Variables (rough translation from German) Variable # type Question First of all, we First of all, we have two questions regarding your general life satisfaction.
 1 numeric How satisfied are you with your life in general?
 2 string /categorical Would you agree with the following statement?
 "Much of the time during the past week I was happy."
 3 numeric Ony for participants in the fresh sample: In which year were you born?
 4 string /categorical Ony for participants in the fresh sample: What is your gender?
 5 numeric Ony for participants in the fresh sample: What is the zip-code of your home?
 6 string /categorical Ony for participants in the fresh sample: What is your level of education?
 7a numeric Ony for participants in the fresh sample: How many people do you count among your personal circle of family and friends with whom you are in regular contact (i.e. at least once every 3 months)?
 7b numeric Ony for participants in the fresh sample: How many of them are over 60 years old?
 8a numeric Ony for participants in the fresh sample: How many people live in your household? (please include yourself) 8b numeric Ony for participants in the fresh sample: How many people in your household are children under the age of 18?
 8c numeric Ony for participants in the fresh sample: How many people in your household are older than 60 years?

-9 string /categorical What is your monthly net household income (the remuneration of all household members, after deduction of taxes and social securities)?
-10 numeric What do you expect approximately how your annual income will change in the current year 2020 compared to 2019? (in percent) 11 numeric How high is your current monthly net household income compared to February 2020? (in percent) 12 string /categorical Are you currently employed?
+9 string /categorical Only for participants in the fresh sample OR those how participated in wave 1, but not in wave 2: What is your monthly net household income (the remuneration of all household members, after deduction of taxes and social securities)?
+10 numeric How has your annual income changed in the current year 2020 compared to 2019? (in percent) 11 numeric What do you expect approximately how your annual income will change in the current year 2021 compared to 2019? (in percent) 12 numeric How high was your monthly net household income in November 2020 compared to February 2020? (in percent) 13 string /categorical Are you currently employed?
 Which one of the following applies best to your status?

-[Employed full-time, Employed part-time, in marginal or irregular employment, not employed] 13 string /categorical If any employment in Q12: What is your current occupational status?
-[Self-employed, Blue-collar worker, White-collar worker, Civil servant, Student / Apprentice / Trainee / Intern] 14 numeric If any employment in Q12: What is the minimum share of your working time, that you need to spend at a place that your employer determines (e.g. in his offices or rooms, on his property, at customers)? (in parcent) 15 numeric If any employment in Q12: If you can work from home, to which share of your total working time are you using this option? (in percent) 16 numeric To what extent do you experience the emotion "fear" at the moment?
-17 numeric Please tell us: How willing are you to take risks with regard to your finances?
-18 numeric Please tell us: How willing are you to take risks regarding your health?
+[Employed full-time, Employed part-time, in marginal or irregular employment, not employed] 14 string /categorical If any employment in Q13: What is your current occupational status?
+[Self-employed, Blue-collar worker, White-collar worker, Civil servant, Student / Apprentice / Trainee / Intern] 15 numeric If any employment in Q13: What is the minimum share of your working time, that you need to spend at a place that your employer determines (e.g. in his offices or rooms, on his property, at customers)? (in parcent) 16 numeric If any employment in Q13: If you can work from home, to which share of your total working time are you using this option? (in percent) 17 string /categorical Do you belong to a church or religious community?
+18 string /categorical If "yes" in Q17: Which church or religious community do you belong to?
+19 numeric To what extent do you experience the emotion "fear" at the moment?
+20 numeric Please tell us: How willing are you to take risks with regard to your finances?

+21 numeric Please tell us: How willing are you to take risks regarding your health?